pchang78/notion-content/readme.txt

 == Changelog ==

 = 1.0.0 =
-* Initial release of Notion Content.
+* Initial release of Content Importer for Notion.
 * Sync content from Notion database to WordPress.
 * Customizable classes and custom CSS for enhanced styling.
 * Local storage for efficient page loading.